Kim Taylor Wins Final Club Tournament of 2025

 Enfield Draw Against Watford in AC Beds and Herts League

-Wednesday 4 June - report by Thomas Halliday
+Wednesday 4 June - Thomas Halliday

 Enfield West Victorious Versus Finchley Victoria in GC Handicap League

-Tuesday 3 June - report by Nigel Owen
+Tuesday 3 June - Nigel Owen

 Northampton Beat Enfield in GC Open League

-Thursday 22 May - report by Thomas Halliday
+Thursday 22 May - Thomas Halliday

 We started brightly, but the visitors built a head of steam, and we ended up losing 15-3, with points only coming from Kim Taylor against Lionel Tibble, Colin Carver against Glynis Davies, and Kim & Colin against Lionel & Glynis.
 The other Enfield team members were Thomas Halliday and Peter Brock.